vlada-dr/PerformersGallery/README.md

 ## How to start the project
 You need to have dotnet environment and [.NET Core 2.2 SDK (click here to download 2.2 version)](https://dotnet.microsoft.com/download/dotnet-core/2.2).
 - ### To run from Visual Studio
-Click on the IIS Express button (button locates in the same place where you run your other projects in VS, in the top toolbar).
+Click on the IIS Express button (button located in the same place where you run your other projects in VS, in the top toolbar).
 - ### To run from command line
 Navigate to the project folder and run
 ```sh